Kemo-Huang/learnOS/learn-process.md

 ## Process Control Block (PCB)

 PCB is a **data structure** in the operating system kernel containing the information needed to manage the scheduling of a particular process.
-"the manifestation of a process in an operating system."
+"The manifestation of a process in an operating system."

 ## Pipe